Vietnamese Noodle Bowls With Lemongrass Tofu

 Bowls:

-- 1/2 pack rice noodles (approx 6 oz), cooked according to package directions
+- 1/2 pack vermicelli or rice noodles (approx 6 oz), cooked according to package directions

 - 1 cup lettuce, shredded